 Next up in the gallery

-Please join us on Friday, August 30, from 5:15 to 7 p.m. for the opening reception.
-Works will be on display at Artspace from August 26 through Sept 20.
+The Artspace Gallery is pleased to present “The Sacred and the Profane” a gallery exhibit by Greenfield painter Paul Karras.
+Please join us on Friday, December 13th from 5:30 to 7 p.m. for the opening reception.
+Works will be on display at Artspace from Dec 9 – Jan 3.

 Karen Axtell, a solo show